 Bringing school trips into the classroom

-Luckily though, arts & cultural venues across the country have created innovative new virtual school trip ideas that you can beam directly into your classroom.
+Arts & cultural venues across the country have created innovative new virtual school trip ideas that you can beam directly into your classroom!

-To help you find the best virtual session for you, we’ve added a new Virtual School Trip Ideas section to the site.
+To help you find the best virtual session, we’ve got a Virtual School Trip Ideas section on the site.

-Here we’ll feature all the things you can do to bring school trips into the classroom.
+Here we feature all the things you can do to bring school trips into the classroom.
 We include everything from online exhibitions and online performances to virtual tours and virtual sessions.

 They’re a brilliant way to still connect with museums, galleries, attractions and theatres to find fun teaching ideas and activities.

-However, for those that are still unable to book an educational visit, there are still loads of options to help you bring school trips into the classroom.
+For those looking to bring their learning to life in the classroom, there are loads of options to help you bring school trips to you.

 If you’re looking for something in particular, please do get in touch – we’re here to help!
 We can help you find suitable trips, virtual sessions and resources based on specific subjects, topics and more.
-You can email us at any time or get in touch through the chat feature on the site.
+You can email us at any time or get in touch through our online form.

-If you haven’t already, also subscribe to our weekly newsletter as a quick round-up of all the latest news, guidance, ideas and resources you can use to bring school trips into the classroom.
+If you haven’t already, also subscribe to our weekly newsletter where you’ll receive a quick round-up of all the latest news, guidance, ideas and resources you can use to bring school trips into the classroom.